From the D 2 the LBC

 "From the D 2 the LBC" is a song by American rappers Eminem and Snoop Dogg.
 It was released on June 24, 2022, as the second single from Eminem's second greatest hits album, Curtain Call 2 (2022).
 The song was produced by Eminem and was written by Snoop Dogg, Eminem, and Luis Resto.
 It marks the first collaboration between the two rappers in over 20 years, having last appeared together on the track "Bitch Please II" from The Marshall Mathers LP (2000).

+At the 2023 Detroit Music Awards, the song, along with "The King & I", received an Outstanding National Single nomination, while it music video was nominated for an Outstanding Video - Major Budget, but both lost to Lizzo's “About Damn Time”.

 Background and promotion

 A brief feud between Snoop Dogg and Eminem was sparked in July 2020 after Snoop appeared on The Breakfast Club and insinuated that Eminem's success was solely because of Eminem's mentor, Dr. Dre.
 In response, Eminem took jabs at Snoop on the song "Zeus" from his album Music to Be Murdered By – Side B in December 2020.
 In January 2021, Snoop Dogg responded to Eminem's comments on Instagram, writing, "Pray I don't answer that soft ass shit."

 In October 2021, Snoop stated that he and Eminem had ended the feud, with Snoop admitting he now felt that his original remarks were "out of pocket".
 The two performed together at the Super Bowl LVI halftime show in February 2022.

 On June 24, 2022, Eminem released a tweet promoting the single and its accompanying video.
 The post included the single's cover art, which depicts the two rappers as cartoon monkeys in a comic book style, a reference to their connection to the Bored Ape NFT collection.